KingShaggy1/Salesforce-Connector-and-Source/README.md

 # Salesforce-Connector-and-Source for SSIS
 SSIS custom connection manager and source

+This repository hosts a custom solution for integrating Salesforce with SQL Server Integration Services (SSIS), featuring a specialized near bare bones connection manager and source component.

-The code in this repo provides almost bare bones connectivity to Salesforce and also as a source component to retrieve data from salesforce.
-It contains UI that allows you select the object you want to pull data from or for you to write a custom query to pull data from saleforces within SSIS.
-You can also use expressions to customize your dynamic queries.
+The provided code offers fundamental connectivity to Salesforce and serves as a source component for extracting Salesforce data.
+It includes a user interface that facilitates the selection of Salesforce objects for data retrieval or allows users to define custom queries directly within SSIS.
+Additionally, the solution supports the use of expressions to enable dynamic query customization.

-You can just copy the dlls provided and place them in the appropriate SSIS folder paths of your Visual studio, and also install them in the gac.
+To utilize the solution, simply copy the provided DLL files to the appropriate SSIS folder paths in your Visual Studio environment and install them in the Global Assembly Cache (GAC).

-Note this only works for VS 2016 and earlier.
-When using later versions, it is recommended to downgrade your SSIS project to 2016 in order to use this.
+Please note that this solution is compatible only with Visual Studio 2016 and earlier versions of SSIS.
+For later versions, it is recommended to downgrade your SSIS project to the 2016 version to ensure compatibility with this integration.

 ![image](https://github.com/KingShaggy1/Salesforce-Connector-and-Source/assets/47197934/ab10514e-4846-41d9-a1b7-6b33f11790d4)